LieberInstitute/spatialDLPFC/code/deploy_app_k09/www/documentation_sce_layer.md

 ## Spatial registration

 If you have a single nucleus or single cell RNA-sequencing (snRNA-seq)  (scRNA-seq) dataset, you might group your cells into clusters.
-Once you do, you could compress the data by pseudo-bulking (like we did to go from `spe` to `sce_layer`).
+Once you do, you could compress the data by pseudo-bulking (like we did to go from `spe` to `sce_pseudo`).
 You could then compute `enrichment` (`pairwise`, `anova`) statistics for your cell clusters.
 If you do so, you can then upload a specially formatted CSV file just like the one in [this example file](https://github.com/LieberInstitute/spatialLIBD/blob/master/data-raw/tstats_Human_DLPFC_snRNAseq_Nguyen_topLayer.csv).
 This file has:

 * column names,
 * human Ensembl gene IDs as the row names (first column, no name for the column),
 * statistics (numeric values) for the cells.

-Once you have uploaded a CSV file following this specific format, you can then assess whether the correlation between your statistics and the ones from our layers for the subset of genes (Ensembl ids) present in both.
-The resulting heatmap and interactive correlation matrix (which again you can interact with and download) can be useful if you are in the process of labeling your sn/scRNA-seq clusters or simply want to compare them against the layer-specific data we have provided.
+Once you have uploaded a CSV file following this specific format, you can then assess whether the correlation between your statistics and the ones from our spatial domains for the subset of genes (Ensembl ids) present in both.
+The resulting heatmap and interactive correlation matrix (which again you can interact with and download) can be useful if you are in the process of labeling your sn/scRNA-seq clusters or simply want to compare them against the spatial domain-specific data we have provided.
+This can also be used for new spatially-resolved transcriptomics datasets.

 Finally, you can change the `Maximum correlation` for visualization purposes on the heatmap as it will change the dynamic range for the colors.